6 Stages of Plant life Cycle in Detail and with Diagram

 • This root helps absorb water and other nutrients for the growth and development of the plant.

-• After this, the last stage of germination witnesses the shredding of cotyledons which culminates in to form the new leaves.
+• After this, the last stage of germination witnesses the shredding of cotyledons, which culminates in the formation of the new leaves.

 • In order to sustain the various developmental changes in its body, the plant produces food.

-• This food is produced by the process of photosynthesis and is essential to the growth life cycle.
+• This food is produced by the process of photosynthesis and is essential to the growth of life.

 • The chloroplasts in the leaf cells help in the process by trapping the sunlight.
 This light energy is used for the hydrolysis of water.

-• The sugars that are produced by photosynthesis get stored in the roots and stem.
+• The sugars that are produced by photosynthesis are stored in the roots and stems.

 • The plant’s root system develops further and anchors the soil firmly to give the proper support to the plant.